duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

-Crucially, `Either a b -> c` can be split in a way dual to what we have seen earlier with `a -> (b, c)`: an `Either`-consuming function amounts to a pairs of functions, one to deal with each component.
-That being so, we can use the alternative style trick done for `Divisible` by dualising things:
+Crucially, `Either a b -> c` can be split in a way dual to what we have seen earlier with `a -> (b, c)`: an `Either`-consuming function amounts to a pair of functions, one to deal with each component.
+That being so, we can use the alternative style trick done for `Divisible` by dualising
+things:

 ``` haskell
 tcombine :: Alternative f => (a -> c) -> (b -> c) -> f a -> f b -> f c